🧪 Naming Compounds Quiz

 Welcome to the Naming Compounds Quiz!

 This quiz will test your knowledge of IUPAC naming rules for chemical compounds.
 You'll encounter various types of compounds including ionic, covalent, acids, and those with polyatomic ions.
+If you need to brush up on the basics first, try our element symbols quiz to ensure you know the fundamental building blocks.

 Configure your quiz using the options on the left, then click "Start Quiz" to begin.